Skip to main content

 Mandatory Runtime Boundary

-Signed Enforcement Receipts
+Signed Decision Receipts

 Offline-Verifiable Evidence